Hundreds of thousands protest in Myanmar as army faces crippling mass strike | Law-Order

 Hundreds of thousands protest in Myanmar as army faces crippling mass strike

-Hundreds of thousands of protesters took to the streets in Myanmar for a ninth day of anti-coup demonstrations on Sunday, as the new army rulers grappled to contain a strike by government workers that could cripple their ability to run the country.
+Hundreds of thousands of people took to the streets in Myanmar for a ninth day of anti-coup protests on Sunday, as the new army rulers grappled to contain a strike by government workers that could cripple their ability to run the country.

-Trains in parts of the country stopped running after staff refused to go to work, local media reported, while the military deployed soldiers to power plants only to be confronted by angry crowds.
-As evening fell, armoured vehicles were seen in the commercial capital of Yangon for the first time since the coup, witnesses said.
+As evening fell, armoured vehicles were seen in the commercial capital of Yangon for the first time since the Feb.
+1 coup.
+The U.S embassy in the country urged American citizens to "shelter in place", citing reports of the military movements.
+Trains in parts of the country stopped running after staff refused to go to work, local media reported, while the military deployed soldiers to power plants where they were confronted by angry crowds.

-A civil disobedience movement to protest against the Feb.
-1 coup that deposed the civilian government led by Aung San Suu Kyi started with doctors.
-It now affects a swathe of government departments.
+A civil disobedience movement has sprung up to protest against the coup that deposed the civilian government led by Aung San Suu Kyi.
+It started with doctors, but now affects a swathe of government departments.
 The junta ordered civil servants to go back to work, threatening action.
 The army has been carrying out nightly mass arrests and on Saturday gave itself sweeping powers to detain people and search private property.

 But hundreds of railway workers joined demonstrations in Yangon on Sunday, even as police went to their housing compound on the outskirts of the city to order them back to work.
 The police were forced to leave after angry crowds gathered, according to a live broadcast by Myanmar Now.
 Soldiers were deployed to power plants in the northern Kachin state, leading to a confrontation with protesters who said they believed they intended to cut off the electricity to carry out nightly arrests.